-Simply ask your employees for some suggestions of basic solutions that would really make a difference for them.
+Simply ask your employees for some suggestions of basic solutions that would make a difference for them.
 The best way to do this is in focus groups.
 Go visit a team, or have representatives come to the corporate office for a special meeting.
 If you have a large organization, consider a pulse survey at a select number of locations.
 For easy fixes, ask survey questions about having the right tools for the job, uniform comfort, innovation, and basic work/life issues.

 - Bus passes

 - Discounted gym memberships